AzureForEducation/demo-videoprocessing/README.md

 ### Step 2: Azure Media Services (AMS)

 Create a new Azure Media Services Account (there is a very nice tutorial [in here](https://docs.microsoft.com/en-us/azure/media-services/previous/media-services-portal-create-account) on how to do it).
 Don't forget to tie up the storage account just created with this AMS account.

+After its creation, don't forget to enable the "Streaming Endpoint" for the account or you wouldn't be able to see the actual result of the flow: videos being played.

+### Step 3: Logic App creation

+As mentioned before, the solution utilizes a logic app to actually listen the events occurring within the storage account and react to those.
+So, you need to go after it.
+[In here](https://docs.microsoft.com/en-us/azure/logic-apps/quickstart-create-first-logic-app-workflow) you will be able to see a very nice tutorial taughing how to do it.

+At the end, your Logic App flow should look like that one presented by the Figure below.